 Google Pixel 4 Rumor Roundup:

-Whereas most phone companies stay mum about upcoming devices prior to their launch dates, Google has been surprisingly forthcoming about the Pixel 4 since announcing its development in April.
-Even more surprising was the news that the Pixel 4 would feature a square camera array.
+Whereas most phone companies stay mum about upcoming devices prior to their launch dates, Google has been surprisingly forthcoming about Pixel 4 since announcing its development in April.
+Even more surprising was the news that Pixel 4 would feature a square camera array.
 In a picture tweeted by the official Made by Google account on June 12th, the Pixel 4 was shown with a square camera in the top left corner, much like the iPhone 11.
-Images “leaked” by Google of the front showed that the Pixel 4 XL would return to a top bezel rather than the keep the Pixel 3 XL’s widely-reviled notch.
+Images “leaked” by Google of the front showed that the Pixel 4 XL would return to a top bezel rather than keep the Pixel 3 XL’s widely-reviled notch.
 This bezel is rumored to be packed full of goodies, including multiple face-unlocking cameras, a front-facing camera, ambient light/proximity sensors, an audio port, and the much-anticipated Soli radar chip.

 Announced in a teaser video released by Google, the motion-sensing Soli radar chip will not only allow for camera-less face unlocking, but also hands-free motion/gesture controls.

 As for the cameras themselves, the Pixel 4 and Pixel 4 XL will both have a single front and two rear cameras.
 The Pixel 3 XL notably came equipped with two 8 MP front cameras, including a wide-angle and telephoto.
 On the other hand, a single rear camera has always been a signature feature of the Pixel.
 While this reversal has come as a bit of a surprise, there’s no reason to believe yet that features like Night Sight will no longer be available.
 As can be seen in the official photo, the Pixel’s camera array has a flash and an as-of-yet unidentified sensor, possible a ToF.